gcmt-group/sod/README.md

 cp ROOTSOD/sod(version)/sgo ./SGO
 ```

 otherwise you have to create the file using the Tables of Crystallography, or from the website of the Bilbao Crystallographic Server <www.cryst.ehy.es>.
-The first three numbers in each line are one row of the operator matrix and the fourth number is the component of the operator's translation vector.
+The first three numbers in each line are one row of the operator matrix and the fourth number is the component of the operator translation vector.

 - If you want to generate Gulp input files for all the independent configurations found by SOD, in addition to setting FILER=1 in the INPUT file, you must provide two files in the working directory: